-The Board considers tenure (among other factors) when assessing the independence and ongoing contribution of a director.
+The Board considers tenure (among other factors) when assessing the independence and ongoing contribution of a Director.
 The Board annually reviews the independence of each Non-Executive Director in light of information relevant to this assessment as disclosed by each Non-Executive Director to the Board.

 During the reporting period, the Board comprised a majority of Independent Non-Executive Directors.

-The Board considers that each of Mick McMahon, Rhys Jones, David Lord1, Robert van Barneveld, Julie Raffe and Patria Mann are Independent Directors.
+The Board considers that each of Mick McMahon, Rhys Jones, Robert van Barneveld1, Patria Mann2, Julie Raffe and Melanie Laing are Independent Directors.
 As CEO, Quinton Hildebrand is not considered independent.
 Ejnar Knudsen is the CEO of AGR Partners LLC, an associated entity of the Group's largest shareholder AGR Agricultural Investments LLC, and is accordingly not considered independent.
-During the reporting year, Robert van Barneveld was CEO and Managing Director of the SunPork Group (SunPork).
-SunPork entered into transactions with the Group in the ordinary course of business with transactions undertaken on arms-length commercial terms and are not considered to impact director independence.
-The Board considers that Patria Mann and Robert van Barneveld, who have served as directors since 2008 and 2010 respectively, continue to remain independent with the length of their service bringing expertise to the effective functioning of the Board.
+During the reporting year and until his retirement from the Board, Robert van Barneveld was CEO and Managing Director of the SunPork Group (SunPork).
+SunPork entered into transactions with the Group in the ordinary course of business with transactions undertaken on arms-length commercial terms and are not considered to impact Director independence.
+The Board considered that Patria Mann and Robert van Barneveld, who had served as Directors since 2008 and 2010 respectively, continued to remain independent until their respective retirements from the Board.

-Each director is personally responsible for the full and proper disclosure to the Board of all related party interests and transactions, as well as other Board appointments, upon appointment as a director and on a continuing basis.
-The Group has a policy on Board conflict management along with the Board Charter and Code of Conduct, which set out the obligations of the Board and directors in dealing with conflicts.
-In the event of a conflict, the conflicted director will not receive Board or Committee papers relevant to the conflict, will not be present for Board or Committee deliberations or discussions on the matter and will not vote on any related resolutions.
-The Standing Register of Interests is a standing item at Board and Committee meetings with any new or updated conflicts to be declared by directors.
+Each Director is personally responsible for the full and proper disclosure to the Board of all related party interests and transactions, as well as other Board appointments, upon appointment as a Director and on a continuing basis.
+The Group has a policy on Board conflict management along with the Board Charter and Code of Conduct, which set out the obligations of the Board and Directors in dealing with conflicts.
+In the event of a conflict, the conflicted Director will not receive Board or Committee papers relevant to the conflict, will not be present for Board or Committee deliberations or discussions on the matter and will not vote on any related resolutions.
+The Standing Register of Interests is a standing item at Board and Committee meetings with any new or updated conflicts to be declared by Directors.